Education

 (I.e. PGCE, School Direct, Teach First, etc.)

-Why did you choose this route into teaching?
-(If multiple reasons please list)
+Why did you choose this route for teaching?
+(If there are multiple reasons, please list)

 Do you feel as though you were completely prepared for your first term as NQT?
 If not, please state why.